jht243/travel-checklist/PRIVACY.md

 ## Contact

+For privacy questions or data deletion requests:
+- **Email**: support@crypto-portfolio-optimizer.onrender.com
-For privacy questions or concerns, please open an issue on the project repository.
+- **GitHub**: Open an issue on the project repository
+- **Deletion requests**: Include the UTC timestamp of your ChatGPT session; we will delete associated logs within 7 business days.

 ---